CescaNeri/DataMining-MachineLearning/data-mining/introduction/data-mining.md

 A data mining project requires a structured approach in order to choose the best algorithm.

 **CRISP-DM** methodology is the most used technique.
-It is one of the most structures proposals to define the fundamental steps of a data mining project.
+It is one of the most structured proposals to define the fundamental steps of a data mining project.

 ![](crisp.jpg)